Skip to content

 Is this hike right for you?

-- Love photos and want stunning shots for your feed
+• Love photos and want stunning shots of Kazakhstan's nature

 No experience needed

-- No hiking gear?
-We'll tell you exactly what to bring (hint: not much)
+• We'll tell you exactly what to bring — gear list provided after booking

 Detailed Description